netdata/learn/docs/agent/what-is-netdata.md

 _When people first hear about a new product, they frequently ask if it is any good.
 A Hacker News user [remarked](https://news.ycombinator.com/item?id=3067434):_

-> Note to self: Starting immediately, all raganwald projects will have a âIs it any good?â section in the readme, and
+> Note to self: Starting immediately, all raganwald projects will have a “Is it any good?” section in the readme, and
-> the answer shall be âyes.".
+> the answer shall be “yes.".

 So, we follow the tradition...